 - "Complete honesty is required of the student in the presentation of any and all phases of course work.
-This idea applies to quizzes of whatever length as well to final examinations, to daily reports, and to term papers" (SPC Catalogue, 2018, p.
-23). - Cheating involves the following: "dishonesty of any kind on examinations or on written assignments, illegal possession of examinations, the use of unauthorized notes during an examination, obtaining information during an examination from the textbook or from the examination paper of another student, assisting others to cheat, alteration of grade reports, illegal entry of unauthorized presence in an office are examples of cheating" (General Catalog 23). - Plagiarism: "Offering the work of another as one's own, without proper acknowledgements, is plagiarism; therefore, any student who fails to give credit for quotations or essentially identical expression of material taken from books, encyclopedias, magazines and other reference works, or from the themes, reports, or other writings of a fellow student [or another person], is guilty of plagiarism" (SPC General Catalog, 2018, p.
-23). - This instructor deems work as plagiarized if you fail to write your own essays, copy responses from another student's paper, or receive help from someone else to do any assignment.
+This idea applies to quizzes of whatever length as well to final examinations, to daily reports, and to term papers" (SPC General Catalogue 23). - Cheating: "Dishonesty of any kind on examinations or on written assignments, illegal possession of examinations, the use of unauthorized notes during an examination, obtaining information during an examination from the textbook or from the examination paper of another student, assisting others to cheat, alteration of grade reports, illegal entry of unauthorized presence in an office are examples of cheating" (General Catalog 23). - Plagiarism: "Offering the work of another as one's own, without proper acknowledgements, is plagiarism; therefore, any student who fails to give credit for quotations or essentially identical expression of material taken from books, encyclopedias, magazines and other reference works, or from the themes, reports, or other writings of a fellow student [or another person], is guilty of plagiarism" (General Catalog 23). - This instructor deems work as plagiarized if you fail to write your own essays, copy responses from another student's paper, or receive help from someone else to complete any assignment.
 These situations are some of the most common forms of plagiarism. - "Except in extreme cases, disciplinary action in cases of cheating or plagiarism will be handled by and at the discretion of the instructor, and, if necessary, in consultation with the departmental chairperson."
-(SPC General Catalogue, 2018).
-If you turn in a plagiarized paper or any assignment, you will receive a θ for that assignment.
-If you and other students cheat on an assignment, all of you will receive a θ for the assignment.
+If you turn in a plagiarized paper or any assignment, you will receive a 0 for that assignment.
+If you and other students cheat on an assignment, all of you will receive a 0 for the assignment.